lsst/daf_butler/doc/lsst.daf.butler/datastores.rst

 #.
 If there is an ``instrument`` in the data ID the first look up will be for a key that matches ``instrument<INSTRUMENT_NAME>``.
    If there is a match the items within that part of the hierarchy will be matched in preference to those at the top-level.
 #.
-The highest priority is then the `~lsst.daf.butler.DatasetType` name.
+The highest priority is then the `DatasetType` name.
 #.
-If the `~lsst.daf.butler.DatasetType` corresponds to a component of a composite the composite name will then be checked.
+If the `DatasetType` corresponds to a component of a composite the composite name will then be checked.
 #.
 If there is still no match the dimensions will be used.
    Dimensions are specified by the presence of a ``+`` as a separator.
-   For example ``instrument+physical_filter+visit`` would match any `~lsst.daf.butler.DatasetType` that uses those three dimensions.
+   For example ``instrument+physical_filter+visit`` would match any `DatasetType` that uses those three dimensions.
 #.
-The final match is against the `~lsst.daf.butler.StorageClass` name.
+The final match is against the `StorageClass` name.

 In-Memory Datastore
 ===================

-The `~lsst.daf.butler.datastores.inMemoryDatastore.InMemoryDatastore` currently only supports the ``constraints`` field.
+The `~datastores.inMemoryDatastore.InMemoryDatastore` currently only supports the ``constraints`` field.
 This allows the datastore to accept specific dataset types.

 In the future more features will be added to allow some form of cache expiry.